corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Scale

 The intensity of the temporal effect.
-Lower values produce reflections faster, but more noise.
+Lower values produce reflections faster, but with more noise.
 The default value is `4`.

 ## See also